3RRORCodes/veh-extractor/README.md

 # Vehicle Extractor

-This script is designed to categorize vehicle folders based on their names into specific categories (police, EMS, fire, or others) and generate output in Lua format.
+This script is designed to extract and categorize vehicle folders based on their names into specific categories (police, EMS, fire, or others) and generate output in Lua format.
 It was created for personal use to suit specific needs, so it might not work perfectly for others unless you have similar requirements.
 You are free to use or modify it as needed.

 ## How to Install and Run